 - a rash

-- acute kidney failure
+- kidney failure

-- inflammation of the brain (aseptic meningitis)
+- inflammation of the brain, known as aseptic meningitis

-If you have any concerns about your treatment or its side-effects you should discuss these with your doctor, rheumatology nurse or pharmacist.
+If you have any concerns about your treatment or its side effects, you should discuss these with your doctor, rheumatology nurse or pharmacist.

 Effects on other treatments